Shantidas Jhaveri: Relations with the Mughal authorities

 As a court jeweller, Shantidas had access to the Mughal household.
 Modern Jain tradition asserts that Shantidas was addressed as mama (maternal uncle) by the Emperor Shah Jahan.
 Farmans issued by the Mughal emperors Jehangir, Shah Jahan and Aurangzeb suggest that the Mughal royalty maintained good relations with him.
 Jehangir is said to have conferred the title of "Nagarsheth" upon him.
 Farmans were issued during Shah Jahan's reign which prohibited the administrators of the Subah of Ahmedabad from illegally encroaching on his properties, interfering in the rent collection of his businesses, or troubling his family.
 Port authorities were also directed to give safe conduct to Shantidas' agents and assist them in the procurement of "jewels and other articles".
 Shantidas was also entrusted with the responsibility of procuring jewels for the celebration of the anniversary of the royal accession of the emperor.
-Though no verifiable historical evidence has been provided to substantiate this or any other claims relating to his "special relations" with the Mughal Court.
-His existence within a cultural framework where myth is well intertwined with verifiable historical events, raises the possibility that most of these stories are no more than apocryphal.

 In 1644, Shantidas bought the royal haveli of Haji Ikhlas for approximately Rupees 6,000.
-In a Farman dated 5th March 1647, 38 bighas of land and a well in Asarwa, which belonged to Shantidas' sons, were now given to Shantidas as a gift after their death.
+In a Farman dated 5 March 1647, 38 bighas of land and a well in Asarwa, which belonged to Shantidas' sons, were now given to Shantidas as a gift after their death.
 In 1657, the lease-grant of Shankeshwar was renewed for the sum of Rupees 1,050.
 He was also directed to work for the welfare of its inhabitants, and consider the matter "very urgent".
 In addition to this, he was also given possession of Shatrunjaya, Girnar, and Abu (then under the Raja of Sirohi, Maharao Akheraj II) hills by Aurangzeb.
 However, the firman for this grant was issued on March 12, 1660, a year after Shantidas' death.